riteshbachhar/Fraud-detection-using-AI/README.md

 <h4 id="Comparison">Model Comparison</h4>

 We evaluated model performance using Precision-Recall curves (see Figure 13).
 While the XGBoost model demonstrated high precision, it suffered from low recall.
-Both the Transformer and TGNN outperformed XGBoost by achieving higher recall, with TGNN slightly surpassing the Transformer.
+Both the Transformer and TGNN outperformed XGBoost by achieving higher recall, with TGNN surpassing the Transformer.
 This likely reflects the graph-structured nature of money laundering behavior, where relational dependencies and transaction topology are critical—highlighting the suitability of graph neural networks for this task.

 <p float="center">
   <img src="/Figures/pr_curve_comparison.png" />